kamilkisiela/loona/docs/react/recipies/redux.md

 The one, main difference between Loona and others is the implementation.
 In Redux or NGRX you have reducers, pure functions that receive a state and modify it by returning an immutable object.
 Loona does that too.
 It allows to read the state, make a change and save an immutable object.

 So why don't you see Reducers in Loona?
-They are hidden inside of Mutations and Updates.
+They are hidden within Mutations and Updates.
 Basically, every cache write is something like a reducer.

 ## Two possible strategies